 Tejo is a traditional sport from Colombia which is unbelievably popular!
 As sports go, it is rather old, quite boozy and a tad explosive.

 The aim of the game is to fling a disc into a tube which is surrounded by small bags of gunpowder!
 While you would think this requires a great deal of concentration and skill, players often drink beer as they play, giving the whole event a festive, cheery atmosphere.
-This sounds like our kind of game!
+Wonder what the world record is.

 Glima from Iceland